 In addition to training opportunities offered online, you can also take advantage of live, in-person training sessions from specialized training companies, technology resellers and distributors, service providers and product manufacturers.
 These sessions can provide more interactivity allowing for immediate Q&As and responses to questions or concerns.

 4. Read and research

 One way IT professionals can upskill is by reading the latest blogs (such as the Phocas blog), and industry information from G2Crowd, BARC and Gartner, which can lead to increased knowledge about the latest systems, emerging technologies and best practices.
 G2Crowd and BARC provide product and service reviews from actual users.
-Phocas ranks first in BI software at G2Crowd and the BARC BI survey, and was ranked Best in Business Benefits in Gartner’s BI and Analytics Platform Magic Quadrant in 2015.
+Since 2013, Phocas has consistently ranked highly in BI software at G2Crowd and when compared against other tools in the annual BARC BI survey.

 5. Advanced training